Brunello Rondi: Biography

 Noted chiefly as a script-writer and script consultant, Rondi began his film career with the script for 1947's Last Love for which he was also assistant director.

 He worked as assistant director as well as an uncredited writer on The Flowers of St. Francis (1950) by Roberto Rossellini and was a credited writer on Rossellini's Europa '51 (1952).

 He started to work with Federico Fellini as artistic director on La Strada (1954) and Nights of Cabiria (1957).
 His most prized collaborations were on the film scripts of La Dolce Vita (1960), 8½ (1963), Juliet of the Spirits (1964), Orchestra Rehearsal (1978), and City of Women (1980), all co-written and directed by Fellini.

 On the writing of La Dolce Vita, Rondi helped build up the character of Steiner, the intellectual who kills his wife and children.
 As a Fellini intimate, Rondi also played a crucial role in the early stages of 8½.
 In a letter dated October 1960, Fellini outlined his initial ideas to Rondi that were later developed into the screenplay with co-writers Ennio Flaiano and Tullio Pinelli.

-He made his directorial debut with Violent Life in 1961 based on the novel by Pier Paolo Pasolini.
+In 1961 he made his directorial debut with Violent Life, based on the novel by Pier Paolo Pasolini.

+The Demon (1963) was his first film as solo director, which was highly controversial at the time and later re-evaluated by critics.

 He died of a heart attack in Rome in 1989.
 He was 64 years old.